Information about scholarships

 Below are examples of some of the most common certificates needed.

-Certification of all higher education studies, including foreign higher education studies, must always be attached to your application.
-The study certificate can be signed by your department or printed from the Student Portal (select “study results” or “national certificate”).
+Certification of all higher education studies (with study results), including foreign higher education studies, must always be attached to your application.
+The study certificate can be signed by your department or printed from the Student Portal.
 There must be an original signature from your department or a control code from Uppdok/Ladok on the study certificate.
-If you have recently started your studies, you must also attach a certificate, even if you have not yet accrued any credits.
+If you have recently started your studies at Uppsala University and have not yet accrued any credits, you need to attach a registration certificate.
 Note that the control code or the original signature on the transcript must be clearly visible in the file attached.
 A screenshot of your transcript or the like is not an accepted attachment.

 Upper secondary school grades must only be attached if the scholarship for which you are applying has any requirements concerning upper secondary school education.
 A screen shot of your grades is not an accepted attachment.
 Grades from municipal adult education (Komvux), folk high-school and the like are usually not required.
 Those grades should only be attached if the requirements of the scholarship need to be proved by such certification.